 [The Spark program allows] students to see the opportunities that are out there and available.
 I had no knowledge of many of the resources shown in Spark, and I am so happy that I was able to be a part of this program.

-The Spark Program is a eight-week course that offers select students the opportunity to learn about competitive external fellowships and provides them with the tools to develop a competitive profile.
+The Spark Program is a nine-week program that offers select students the opportunity to learn about competitive external fellowships and provides them with the tools to develop a competitive profile.

-The Spark Program is held in the spring for freshmen and in the fall for sophomores.
-Presenters include UB’s current and past fellowship winners, as well as key faculty on campus.
+The Spark Program is held in the fall and spring for freshmen and sophomores.
+Presenters include UB’s current and past fellowship recipients, as well as key faculty on campus.

 Students must commit to participating in the entire series of workshops and will also meet individually with Elizabeth Colucci or Megan Stewart as part of the program.
 Students are encouraged to complete an application for a summer program or research opportunity.

-Students must submit an online application to be considered for the program.
-Selected students typically have a GPA of 3.5 or higher and have already made a positive impression on faculty and staff.
+Students must submit a short online application to be considered for the program.
+Selected students are typically intellectually curious and interested in focusing on their academic and professional development.

-The program meets over the course of eight weeks for dinner and introduces students to opportunities at the undergraduate and graduate levels.
-Throughout the program participants are introduced to students who have applied for and won prestigious awards.
-It is designed to give students the opportunity to assess their strengths, envision their future and create a plan to become competitive for major fellowships and scholarships.
-Students will complete StrengthsQuest, learn about personal statement writing and participate in a creative problem solving workshop.
+The program meets virtually over the course of nine weeks; it introduces students to opportunities at the undergraduate and graduate levels.
+Throughout the program participants meet students who have previously applied for and received prestigious awards.
+It is designed to give students the opportunity to assess their strengths, envision their futures and create plans to become competitive for major fellowships and scholarships.
+Students will complete CliftonStrengths and begin to write a personal statement.

 |Week 1: Welcome to Spark and an overview of fellowships and scholarships.|

 |Week 3: "What are your strengths?" workshop with the Career Design Center and CliftonStrengths assessment.|